SamirDhebar/watchX_ECommerce_Shop/README.md

 └── webpack.config.js  # Webpack configuration for dev _and_ production
 ```

-## Inspiration
-* [Camelbak](https://www.camelbak.com/) - A clean, interactive website that makes looking at backpacks and waterbottles interesting!

 ## Contribute

 Contributions are always welcome!
 Please read the [contribution guidelines](Contributing.md) first.

+## Attributions

+* The backend server that this eCommerce relies on was used from this [repository](https://github.com/wbobeirne/nycda-ecommerce-server).

 ## License